forcedotcom/SalesforceMobileSDK-iOS/readme.md

 `./install.sh`
 This pulls submodule dependencies from github, and builds all the library files you will need.
 It also installs Xcode project templates in the default Xcode template location.
 See the setup.md file for additional instructions.
+Xcode 4 is a prerequisite for building the iOS SDK.  install.sh will check for this, and exit if the installed version of
+Xcode is incorrect.

 **Note:** When using the app templates to create your application, **make sure the "Use Automatic Reference Counting checkbox is NOT selected.**